Frequently Asked Questions

 - Please note there is no need to wear or bring a hat as one will be provided prior to the first day of camp

-For the first day of camp, campers will wear their Cubs Baseball Camp jersey and hat with the pants they wear that morning.
-At the conclusion of Monday's camp day, campers will be sent home with their full Cubs Baseball Camp uniform - jersey, pants, hat, socks, and belt.
-On Tuesday, and for the remainder of the camp session, campers should wear their full Cubs Baseball Camp uniform each day.
+For the first day of camp, campers will wear their Cubs Camp jersey and hat with the pants they wear that morning.
+At the conclusion of Monday's camp day, campers will be sent home with their full Cubs Camp uniform, including a jersey, pants, hat, socks and belt.
+On Tuesday, and for the remainder of the camp session, campers should wear their full Cubs Camp uniform each day.

 Does my child need to wear his/her uniform every day?

-Campers are expected to wear their Cubs Baseball Camp uniform each day of camp, with the exception of Monday, when they will wear the jersey and hat.
-An additional jersey ($40) and baseball pants ($25) are available for purchase during the registration process and can also be purchased after registration is completed as well.
+Campers are expected to wear their Cubs Camp uniform each day of camp, with the exception of Monday, when they will wear the jersey and hat.
+An additional jersey ($40) and baseball pants ($25) are available for purchase during the registration process as well as after registration, if needed.

 We encourage campers to bring their own sunscreen.
 However, we have sunscreen on-site if your camper(s) forgets or loses their own.

 Regardless of weather, camp will not be canceled.
 If we encounter heavy rain or thunderstorms or if the fields are too damp to play on for a particular day, we will temporarily move programming inside.
 Activities will move back outside as soon as it is safe to do so.

 What precautions do you take to handle the summer heat?